cleecoloma/reading-notes/code-401/class-28.md

 ### Additional Questions
 1. What are your learning goals after reading and reviewing the class README?
-> I want to learn more about utilizing useEffect and chat applications together.
+> I want to learn more about utilizing useReducer to be able to apply it to projects.

 ### Things I want to learn more about.
 > See Additional Questions above.